 If that sums up to some considerable hours, ‘sigh of relief’ alert ahead!

-EAI enables ‘single access point’ , that means it helps you consolidate all the data scattered across individual systems, converging to a single access point.
+EAI enables ‘single access point’ , that means it helps you consolidate all the data scattered across individual systems, converging to a single cloud-based access point.
 As a result , your accounts guy doesn’t need to rush to your HR department every other month for the updated list of employees covering those who have joined or put their papers down - Just a very basic benefit example, the real life examples we have seen are much more sophisticated depending on your business type.
 Basically, implementation of a single access point ensures different departments can access centrally updated data as and when they need it.

 Hands up if you are struggling over collaboration, too?